marcinja/conch/README.md

 # Conch: Voice-Controlled Terminal Interface

-Conch is a voice-controlled terminal interface that lets users seamlessly switch between typing and speaking to interact with their shell.
+Conch is a voice-controlled terminal interface that lets users switch between typing and speaking to interact with their shell.
 The application uses SDL2 for real-time audio capture, whisper.cpp for accurate speech-to-text transcription, and Bubbletea for a responsive terminal UI.

+You run the binary in one shell window `./conch`
+It starts recording when you speak, and sends it to a whisper.cpp server it spins up locally in the `conch` shell hitting enter will put the transcription into your paste buffer.

+Then `CMD+v` your transcription wherever you want.

 ![Conch Architecture](conch.png)